This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Where can I protest?

 The constitutional protection offered to protest varies on the location, or forum, of the protest.
-Courts have broken public lands down into different categories:
+Courts have broken public spaces down into different categories:

 • Here, governmental regulation of speech is very limited.

 • Areas specifically opened for speech: These locations are not traditionally open for speech, but the government has specifically designated them for some public discourse.
-Examples include public universities, public schools and public meetings.
+Examples include public meetings and certain areas of public universities and schools.
 These areas generally have an intermediate level of protection from regulation, although sometimes they receive the highest protection, like the first category.

-• ‘Private’ government property: This includes all other public property that has not historically been a place of public expression and has not specifically been designated one, such as city-owned property leased to a private group.
+• Non-public government property: This includes all other government property that has not historically been a place of public expression and has not specifically been designated one, such as a military base or government office.
 Although technically public property, it does not qualify as a public forum.
-Government may restrict speech there so long as the restrictions are reasonable and not viewpoint-based.
+Governments may restrict speech there so long as the restrictions are reasonable and not viewpoint-based.

 Can I protest on private property?